peachycloudsecurity/awesome-cloud-security-interview/README.md

 - What are some common threats to cloud environments, and how can they be mitigated?
 - What is the significance of a Virtual Private Cloud (VPC) in AWS?

-### Advance
+### Advance Scenario Based Questions
 - Can you describe the process of designing a Cloud Security Standard for scanning and ensuring its consistent application across AWS environments?
 - How would you define security baselines and metrics for auditing and threat modeling in a cloud environment, and what benefits does this bring to an organization?
+- Imagine you detect suspicious activity in your AWS environment.
+Walk me through the steps you would take to investigate and respond to the incident.
+- You're responsible for securing a GCP Kubernetes cluster.
+What measures would you put in place to ensure its security?
+- An Azure VM is showing signs of compromise.
+How would you isolate the VM, investigate the issue, and remediate it?
+- Your organization needs to implement multi-cloud security.
+What strategies and tools would you use to ensure consistent security across AWS, GCP, and Azure?
+- Describe a scenario where a misconfigured security group in AWS led to a security breach.
+How would you prevent such misconfigurations in the future?
+- Walk me through the process of setting up automated backups for your cloud-based databases while ensuring their security.
+- Explain how you would implement Zero Trust Architecture in a hybrid cloud environment that includes AWS and Azure.
+- Your company is migrating to the cloud.
+How would you ensure a secure transition, including data migration and application security?
+- Describe a scenario where you had to respond to a critical security incident in your cloud environment.
+What steps did you take to contain and mitigate the incident?
+- How would you use Infrastructure as Code (IaC) tools like Terraform to automate security controls and ensure consistent security across cloud resources?